hellomikelo/blog/about.md

 Hello, I'm Mike.
 Here's a summary of what I'm about.

-I am passionate about digital innovation, and I participate by strategizing, building, and scaling great digital products.
+I am passionate about digital innovation, and I participate by strategizing, building, and scaling great **AI-driven digital products and services**.

-I can set executive-level visions and strategies, map out problem solving action plans, and dive in with hands-on execution.
+I can set executive-level **visions and strategies**, formulate detailed **roadmaps**, and dive in with **hands-on execution**.

 I strive for organizational excellence by practicing **agility**, encouraging **experimentation**, and embracing a **user-centered** mindset.
 I believe in starting with the desired customer experience and working backwards to develop and iterate on new ideas or products.